m-lutter/portfolio/Circuit5: Happy Switch/readme.md

 By pressing the top button, the screen displays a smiley face, and the image persists even after the button is released, and even if the button is pressed again.
 Pressing the bottom button resets the screen to a frowny face.

+The SR Latch maintains an input until the other input is pressed, and the multiplexers change the input to the LED display.

 # Components
 - push button x 2